clastix/kamaji/docs/kamaji-deployment-guide.md

 ### Join Command

-The current approach for joining nodes is to use the kubeadm one therefore, we will create a bootstrap token to perform the action.
-In order to facilitate the step, we will store the entire command of joining in a variable.
+The current approach for joining nodes is to use `kubeadm` and therefore, we will create a bootstrap token to perform the action.
+In order to facilitate the step, we will store the entire command of joining in a variable:

 ```bash
 JOIN_CMD=$(echo "sudo ")$(kubeadm --kubeconfig=${TENANT_NAMESPACE}-${TENANT_NAME}.kubeconfig token create --print-join-command)